Byte: Unit symbol

 The unit symbol for the byte is specified in IEC 80000-13, IEEE 1541 and the Metric Interchange Format as the upper-case character B.

 In the International System of Quantities (ISQ), B is also the symbol of the bel, a unit of logarithmic power ratio named after Alexander Graham Bell, creating a conflict with the IEC specification.
 However, little danger of confusion exists, because the bel is a rarely used unit.
 It is used primarily in its decadic fraction, the decibel (dB), for signal strength and sound pressure level measurements, while a unit for one-tenth of a byte, the decibyte, and other fractions, are only used in derived units, such as transmission rates.

-The lowercase letter o for octet is defined as the symbol for octet in IEC 80000-13 and is commonly used in languages such as French and Romanian, and is also combined with metric prefixes for multiples, for example ko and Mo.
+The lowercase letter o for octet is defined as the symbol for octet in IEC 80000-13 and is commonly used in languages such as French, and is also combined with metric prefixes for multiples, for example ko and Mo.

 Multiple-byte units

-More than one system exists to define unit multiples based on the byte.
-Some systems are based on powers of 10, following the International System of Units (SI), which defines for example the prefix kilo as 1000 (10^{3}); other systems are based on powers of two.
-Nomenclature for these systems has led to confusion.
+Unit multiples of the byte are defined in a metric system based on the powers of 10, following the International System of Units (SI), which defines, for example, the prefix kilo as 1000 (10^{3}), as well as a binary system based on powers of two.
+Historically, the binary system used the identical prefixes of the metric system, but quantified differently.
+The nomenclature of the latter system has led to confusion.
 Systems based on powers of 10 use standard SI prefixes (kilo, mega, giga, ...) and their corresponding symbols (k, M, G, ...).
-Systems based on powers of 2, however, might use binary prefixes (kibi, mebi, gibi, ...) and their corresponding symbols (Ki, Mi, Gi, ...) or they might use the prefixes K, M, and G, creating ambiguity when the prefixes M or G are used.
+The modern binary system uses prefixes kibi, mebi, gibi, etc., and their corresponding symbols (Ki, Mi, Gi, ...).
+(Note: The IEC prefix symbols are made by appending the letter "i" to the corresponding SI symbols, except for "Ki" which also has a change of initial case compared to the lowercase "k".)
+Historical usage for the binary system still uses the prefixes K, M, and G.

 While the difference between the decimal and binary interpretations is relatively small for the kilobyte (about 2% smaller than the kibibyte), the systems deviate increasingly as units grow larger (the relative deviation grows by 2.4% for each three orders of magnitude).
 For example, a power-of-10-based terabyte is about 9% smaller than power-of-2-based tebibyte.